-Summer has finally arrived in British Columbia.
-To me that means it’s time to dust off my sea kayak and head for the ocean.
+When summer arrives in British Columbia it means it’s time to dust off my sea kayak and head for the ocean.
 It’s one of THE reasons I moved to British Columbia.
 I absolutely love the beauty of the places I visit, the wildlife, the birds, the moodiness of the ocean, the sunsets, the campfires and the time to fully disconnect from the world.
-Continue reading to discover 5 BC kayak trips you’ll want to do.
+Continue reading to discover 5 BC kayak trips you’ll want to do – all personally tested.

 If you have never done your own self-supported sea kayak trip before then it’s probably a good idea to head off with an outfitter and get some experience.
 I did my first week long trip with Tofino Expeditions.
 A trip with an outfitter allows you to learn a set of skills and develop your confidence.
 Then you can move onto more challenging water …or not.